mitsuba-renderer/drjit/docs/loops.rst

    Finally, consider what happens when the iteration count is very large (e.g.
-   1 million): in this case, the generated kernel will become correspondingly large (e.g. 10-100 MiB of CUDA PTX or LLVM IR), at which point CUDA/LLVM may run out of memory or freeze when trying to generate corresponding machine instructions.
+   1 million): in this case, the generated kernel will become correspondingly large (e.g. 10-100 MiB of CUDA PTX or LLVM IR), at which point compilation to machine code will likely fail.

 3. **One small kernel with symbolic loop**: